virenar/vaex_exercise/README.md

 - Each transcript is unique and do not multimap or have duplicate entries.
 - Each alignment and query files are for a given sample/individual.
 So these are always in pairs.
 - Number of transcripts index to query will be in hundreds and thousands of rows
-- Number of transcript alignments will be in hundreds of millions
+- Number of transcript alignments will be in hundreds of millions of rows

 ## Strengths
 - Memory Efficiency - Since the alignment data will be order of hundreds of millions of rows, I used vaex for my implementation.
-Vaex provides efficient way to load data in memory by first converting the data to hdf5 columnar based storage.
-This allows one to load hundreds of millions of rows within local computer of 16 gb. and be able to filter on that data.
+Vaex provides efficient way to load data in memory by first converting the data to hdf5 which is memory mappable file format.
+This allows one to load hundreds of millions of rows within local computer with small memory footprint and be able to filter data on that.
 - CPU Efficiency - I used vaex and multiprocessing tools to improve cpu efficiency.
 Vaex handles the parallelization by using multiprocessing at its core.
 I have also used multiprocessing to quickly generate test data.
 - Unit testing of methods
 - Created docker container of tool and used that to run the process in NextFlow.
 - Documentation of methods
 - Using GitFlow paradigm for tool development
-- CI/CD implemented
 - Tested the implementation with simulated data - 30M alignment rows and 10-1000 row queries.
-All testing was performed on local computer with 8 cpu and 16 gb. memory.
+All testing was performed on local computer with 8 cpu and 16 gb memory.

 ## Weakness
 - Haven't tested accuracy with large dataset.
 Only tested with handfull of small test data